 Define the objective of the GA

 Before you start thinking about the format of your event and the features you want to use, think about your goal!
 Does your GA require a quorum?
-Are you going to take advantage of this opportunity to make it an opportunity to communicate with your members, members or delegates?
+Are you going to take advantage of this opportunity to communicate with your members or delegates?

-You will then need to create an event site and various email invitation or invitation campaigns for your contacts to communicate effectively.
+You will then need to create an event website and various email invitations or invitation campaigns to communicate effectively with your contacts.
 For this type of event, nothing is better than a video broadcast via a film studio.
 For smaller budgets, you can opt for your webcam or your videoconference room.
-In addition, you can use content sharing tools to broadcast adopted and rejected resolutions.
+In addition, you can use content-sharing tools to broadcast adopted and rejected resolutions.